varunsv97/Proxmox-Automation-with-Terraform-and-Ansible/README.md

 # proxmox-automation

-Automations for Proxmox using Terraform and Ansible.
+A cloned repo of https://github.com/vivami/proxmox-automation.git Automations for Proxmox using Terraform and Ansible.
 Can be used to setup and provision containers and virtual machines.
-Read [my post](https://vanmieghem.io/automating-proxmox-with-terraform-ansible/) for more information.

 ### Usage

 1. Clone the repo and `cd proxmox-automation/tf/ct` (for a container)
 2. Install `ansible` and `terraform` (on a Mac `brew install ansible terraform`)
 3. Configure the variables in `var.tf` and add your public keys to `ansible/files/authorized_keys`.
 To provision multiple resources, add more hostnames and IP addresses to the defined list in `var.tf`.
-4. `export PM_PASS='your-PVE-password'`
-5. `terraform init` (this should pull in the Terraform Proxmox provider and configure the Terraform project)
+4`terraform init` (this should pull in the Terraform Proxmox provider and configure the Terraform project)
-6. `terraform plan -out plan`
+5. `terraform plan -out plan`
-7. `terraform apply`
+6. `terraform apply`